-In circumstances where you have authorised us to deduct payments from your credit card or account as a part of the monthly subscription Package, if any attempt to debit the Fee fails we may make further attempts to debit so much of the Fee as is due to us.
+In circumstances where you have authorised us to deduct payments from your credit card or account as a part of the monthly subscription Package if any attempt to debit the Fee fails we will make further attempts to debit so much of the Fee as is due to us.

-If after fourteen days we cannot debit your credit card or account, your subscription may be suspended or cancelled until we receive payment.
+If we cannot debit your credit card or account, your subscription may be suspended or cancelled until we receive payment.
 We will continue to attempt to bill you until your cancel your subscription.